|Values are valid only on day of printing.|

 Specimen Volume: 1.5 mL

-Collection Instructions: Spin down and immediately remove serum from clot.
+Collection Instructions: Spin down and remove serum from gel within 24 hours.

 1. Date of draw is required.